luizsmania/Gemini-Farm/VERCEL_DEPLOYMENT.md

 ## Troubleshooting

-### "Failed to connect to server"
+### "Failed to connect to server" or "Server did not respond"
-- Check that Railway/Render service is running
+- **Check Railway/Render service is running**
+  - Go to Railway/Render dashboard
+  - Verify the service shows as "Active" or "Running"
+  - Check logs for any startup errors

-- Verify `VITE_WS_URL` is set correctly in Vercel
+- **Verify `VITE_WS_URL` is set correctly in Vercel**
+  - Go to Vercel → Settings → Environment Variables
+  - Check that `VITE_WS_URL` exists and has the correct value
+  - Format should be: `wss://your-app.up.railway.app` or `https://your-app.up.railway.app` (both work - code converts automatically)
-- Make sure you're using `wss://` not `ws://`
+  - Make sure it's enabled for **Production**, **Preview**, and **Development**
+  - **Important**: After adding/updating the variable, you MUST redeploy Vercel for changes to take effect

+- **Verify the WebSocket server URL is correct**
+  - Test the server health endpoint: `https://your-app.up.railway.app/health`
+  - Should return JSON with `{"status":"ok"}`
+  - If this fails, the server isn't running or the URL is wrong

+- **Check browser console for detailed errors**
+  - Open browser DevTools (F12) → Console tab
-- Check Railway/Render logs for errors
+  - Look for connection errors with the attempted URL
+  - The error message will show what URL it's trying to connect to

+- **Common issues:**
+  - URL has `http://` instead of `https://` or `wss://` (should use secure protocol)
+  - Missing environment variable (check Vercel settings)
+  - Server not deployed yet (deploy to Railway/Render first)
+  - CORS error (check `CLIENT_URL` in Railway matches your Vercel URL exactly)

 ### "CORS error"
 - Verify `CLIENT_URL` in Railway matches your Vercel URL exactly